About the Program

 Master's Degree Requirements

-The MF program has four components: course work, an internship, a professional paper, and an oral examination, and typically takes about two years for completion.
+The MF program has four components: course work, an internship/project, a professional paper, and an oral examination, and typically takes about two years for completion.

 Twenty-four semester units of upper division and graduate courses, of which at least 12 units are at the graduate level.
 The Forestry graduate adviser and the student’s guiding professor must approve the program of study to assure advanced specialized training in professional forest resource management.
 Advanced courses in forest measurements, silviculture, and management are required.